Morteza1814/ECIC/README.md

 In this context, our work explores methods to decrease the energy consumption overhead attributed to the use of L1-I prefetchers.
 We identify that a significant portion of this consumption is due to the implicit pressure of the L1-I prefetcher on the cache hierarchy (L1-I and L2) rather than the prefetcher's metadata.
 Our research evaluates four distinct L1-I prefetchers, namely RDIP, FNL-MMA, MANA, and PIF, assessing both their energy consumption and performance.

+## Simulation Infrastructure

+To analyze the performance and energy consumption of the selected prefetchers, we use ChampSim simulator and CACTI-7, respectively.
+For ChampSim, we used dpc3_traces as the trace files for 50 server workloads.

 ## Repository Structure